- A level requirements: AAA

 This module is intended to further develop the students’ understanding of the law of the European Convention on Human Rights building on concepts and material covered in LAW362.
 Students should be able to understand and analyse complex concepts used by the European Court of Human Rights and critically analyse reform of the European Court.

 This module offers you the opportunity to delve deeper into the law as it affects the strategies and operations of corporations, both internationally and domestically.
 Existing legal frameworks surrounding businesses are complicated, limited and at times contradictory, especially with respect to the operation of multinational corporations.
 The module will focus on various areas of business law, each of particular modern-day relevance, e.g. corporate social responsibility; corporate human rights violations; corruption and bribery; LIBOR/PPI scandals.

 This module investigates the following questions: How does law affect gender and how does gender affect law?
 As a result of taking part in this module, students will develop the necessary critical thinking skills to recognise how law and state structures in general influence and are influenced by gender.
-Using critical feminist and queer legal and political theories, we will investigate how individuals from disadvantaged groups in terms of their gender and sexuality as well as some other characteristics, such as race, disability, or immigration status, could be disenfranchised by law.
+Using critical analysis skills and feminist theories we will investigate how individuals from disadvantaged groups in terms of their gender and sexuality as well as some other characteristics, such as race, disability, or immigration status, could be disenfranchised by law.

-Teaching of this module will begin with a set of introductory lectures on feminist and queer legal and political theories.
-These will be followed by smaller group pathway lectures, which will focus on the role of gender in a specific field of law.
+Teaching of this module will begin with a set of introductory lectures on schools of feminism.
+These will be followed by subject specific lectures applying feminist theory to a specific context.
 These will be taught by a team of lecturers with expertise in that particular area.
-Students will be able to choose the specific pathway they would like to take part in in the beginning of the semester.
 Specific fields offered might change from one academic year to another depending on staff availability.